What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 Yet this is the remembering part of Advent.

 Fully God, Jesus was and is perfect in every way.
 Jesus became fully human in the form of a baby, then suffered and died on the cross to pay the penalty for our sins so that we can have eternal life with him in heaven someday.
-This is our most amazing gift.
+This is our most fantastic gift.

 During Advent, we prepare.